 Your business is growing, and you need technology that can help you keep pace.
 As a third-party logistics (3PL) provider, you likely already have a warehouse management software (WMS).
-But now that your business is evolving and growing, you’re looking for something more…
+Now that your business is evolving and growing, you’re looking for something more…

 But where do you start?
 When you try to search for “3PL warehouse management software” online, you get innumerable results.

 First, you need to identify your challenges, and then based on that, you’ll be able to determine which features matter most to you.

 As a 3PL, you face additional challenges that other businesses don’t have to deal with.
 You’re turning warehouse management into an outsourced service.
 So you aren’t on the hook for marketing your customers’ products, but they’ll be unhappy if your management leaves them with dissatisfied customers.

 Yes, you manage products, but you also manage your customers.
 Their requests, questions, needs, and more.
 Even though they know you have other customers, they’ll expect you to courteously and promptly respond as if they’re your only customer.

 Many times, customers will reach out to you when they have a fulfillment emergency.
 Perhaps product demand grew faster than they expected, or their product got picked up by an influencer.
 Whatever the case may be, they’re contacting you, and they need to onboard quickly before their business gets banned in the marketplaces.